etims1/etims1.github.io/_posts/2015-10-03-pre-release-look-at-sol.markdown

   We take a brief look at the soon to be released god Sol.
 She's a Basic Attack focused Mage, set up to be a solid pusher thanks to her Passive, granting her 'Heat'.
 At 100% Heat, her Basic Attacks deal +50% damage.
 ---

-*All of this information is based on information released by HiRez for the test server environment, so it is yet to be final.
+*This post is based on information released by HiRez for the test server environment, so it is yet to be final.
 While abilities are unlikely to change, stats could be different in the actual release of Sol.*

 ####Sol's Kit